mdkelley02/CS361-P1/README.txt

 PROGRAM DESIGN AND IMPORTANT CONCEPTS:
     The program implements a DFA.
 DFA's are inherently a graph, as such the program uses a directed graph data structure to represent the DFA.

-    Each DFAState object represents a node in the graph.
-The DFAState object contains a map of transitions that represent the edges of the graph.
-    The DFAState object also contains a boolean value that represents whether or not the state is a final state.
+    DFA.java contains a map of every DFAState in the DFA.
+Each DFAState contains a map of transitions to other DFAStates.
+The DFAState class also contains a boolean value that represents if the state is a final state.

+    The DFADriver program will set the DFA configuration by reading in a configuration file.
+The DFA configuration file is a text file that contains the DFA's final states, initial state, transitions, as well as a list of test strings.

     To determine if the DFA accepts a given string the program starts at the intitial state and traverses it's edges based on the current character of the input string. once it reaches the end of the string, if the current state is defined as a final state then the string is accepted, otherwise it is rejected.

 TESTING:
-    To test the DFA, we wrote a test suite program which can optionally read in all configuration files in a given directory and test them all.
+    To DFA.java we wrote a test suite program.
+This program includes an in memory model for a DFA configuration.
+    which can optionally read in all configuration files in a given directory and test them all.
 In addition to testing from configuration files we also wrote a configuration file model class that can be used to mock a configuration file.
-    The test suite program tests the dfa class by mocking how the driver class provided to us would inject the configuration into the dfa class.
+The test suite program tests the DFA class by mocking how the provided driver class would inject the configuration into the DFA class.

     The DFA configuration cases we tested for are:
     * alphabet of length 0, 1, 2, and 3